 - Why some appliances use much more gas or electricity than others – and how much individual appliances use

-So what exactly is a kilowatt hour?
+What exactly is a kilowatt hour or kWh?

 A kilowatt hour (kWh) is a measure of how much energy you’re using.

-- Using a 10,000 watt electric shower for six minutes
+- Running an electric shower (10,000 watts) for 6 minutes

 - Keeping an immersion heater (3,000 watts) on for 20 minutes

 - Cooking in an oven (2,000 watts) for 30 minutes

 - Using an iron (1,000 watts) for 60 minutes

 - Running a dishwasher (1,000-1,500 watts) for less than an hour

 - Keeping a fridge-freezer (200-400 watts) on for about three hours

 - Watching a 42” LED TV (80 watts) for 12 and a half hours